 A second event followed in 2015 with Artist Harvey Benge in conversation with Jonty Valentine at Harvey’s home in Ponsonby, Auckland.

-Since then, two other Reading Room events were held with Artist Judy Millar in conversation with Sam Mannering at her studio in Henderson; and most recently with Sir James Wallace in conversation with Simon Pound at Sir James’s home, Rannoch.
+Since then, other Reading Room events have been held including one with with Artist Judy Millar in conversation with Sam Mannering at her studio in Henderson; and with Sir James Wallace in conversation with Simon Pound at Sir James’s home, Rannoch.

 The stories that libraries tell can be immediate triggers for a much wider conversation that go far beyond their confines.
 Reading Room elicits these greater conversations to marvellous effect.

-It is proudly sponsored by Coffee Supreme and fresh pastries are baked at our special guest’s home for your enjoyment.
-It is a Saturday morning gig, 9am-12pm!
+As these events are a Saturday morning gig—9am-12pm—they are thankfully sponsored by Coffee Supreme with fresh pastries are baked at our special guest’s home for your enjoyment.

 If you know a fascinating someone who has a library at home full of memory and potential please let me know (it doesn’t matter where they are) via my contact page here.